 Three tables have been provided.
-One for NI Water data only, a second for PPP data only and a third which will be the sum of the first two.
+One for NI Water data only, a second for PPP data only and a third for combined company data including PPP.

 These tables have three blocks and a total of 13 lines.
 They are used in water service operating efficiency studies.
 They cover: